pingcap/docs/tikv-configuration-file.md

 ### `use-direct-io-for-flush-and-compaction`

-+ Determines whether to use `O_DIRECT` for both reads and writes in background flush and compactions
++ Determines whether to use `O_DIRECT` for both reads and writes in background flush and compactions.
++ In general enabling it can degrade performance.
 + Default value: `false`

 ### `rate-bytes-per-sec`